| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 arms, as Herb strode purposefully to the western edge, each of them standing

+at the outermost ring of the circular courtyard.
 All four stepped forward, stopping midway to the center, unsure of how

 to proceed, excepting Shinnosuke.
 He merely smiled, summoning his servant